 Hitching Post isn’t as well-known as its sister restaurant of movie fame, Hitching Post II, but both restaurants specialize in Santa Maria-style barbecue.
 Steaks and other cuts of beef and meat are flame grilled and seasoned to perfection.

 Phil’s BBQ has been grilling up mesquite flavored delights in San Diego for almost 20 years.
 From a small restaurant, Phil’s BBQ has grown to be a big deal in dining.
 Whether you’re scarfing down ribs or chicken, be sure to drown it in the famously sauce.

-Jocko’s is a family-owned restaurant just outside of San Luis Obispo.
+Jocko’s Steak House is a family-owned restaurant just outside of San Luis Obispo.
 It’s a perfect stop for a road trip.
 The generous portions of barbecued steaks are hugely popular with locals and tourists, so make a reservation well in advance to be sure that you get a taste of the good stuff.